Snapstromegon/hoeser.dev/src/blog/2021-02-28-11ty-and-Rollup.md

 ---
 title: 11ty and Rollup - a take on current build pipelines
-short: |
+abstract: |
   I love rollup and I love 11ty (eleventy), but mixing the two seems to be a little hard - at least when looking at the starter projects presented on 11ty's website.
   Here's my take on it.
 date: 2021-02-22
-eleventyNavigation:
-  key: 11ty and Rollup
 tags:
+- tool:11ty
-- Blogpost
+- tool:rollup
-- 11ty (eleventy)
+- lang:JS
-- Rollup
+- concept:SSG
-- JS
+- concept:SSR
-- Static Site Generation (SSG)
-- Server Side Rendering (SSR)
 ---

 # Preface